-Name and Designation of debtor Balance at beginning of period Additions Amounts collected Amounts written off Current Not current Balance at end of period Not applicable.
-The Group's receivables from officers and employees pertain to ordinary purchases subject to usual terms, travel and expense advances and other transactions arising from n the Group's ordind ary course of busine.
-S S .
+Not applicable.
+The Group's receivables from officers and employees pertain to ordinary purchases subject to usual terms, travel and expense advances and other transactions arising from the Group's ordinary course of business.

 Schedule C. Amounts Receivable from/Payable to Related Parties which are Eliminated during the Consolidation of Financial Statements